james-stevens/epp-restapi/XML_JSON/README.md

 The utility `xml2json.py <file>` is provided to allow you to convert EPP's XML into JSON to see what it will look like.

-This is ont intended as a comprehensive documentation of the EPP object format, but simple to cover enough scenarios so yuo cna understand how the EPP/XML maps into JSON.
+This is odcument set is not intended as a comprehensive documentation of the EPP object format, but simple to cover enough scenarios so you can understand how the EPP/XML is mapped into JSON.

 ## How XML is converted